 This guide is intended for students and researchers at the University of Oxford seeking support in Commonwealth Studies, although students and researchers from any field may find it useful.
-Use this guide to find out about books, special collections and online resources for Commonwealth Studies, including ebooks, ejournals and bibliographic databases.
+Use this guide to find out about books, online resources and special collections for Commonwealth Studies, including ebooks, ejournals, and bibliographic databases.

-The Bodleian libraries provide access to a wide range of current and historical news sources for African Studies.
+The Bodleian libraries provide access to a wide range of current and historical news sources for Commonwealth Studies.
 Key printed African Newspapers including the Cape Times, East African Standard, and the Rhodesia Herald are held in the Weston Library.
-Search SOLO to locate them.
-All online resources are listed in Databases A-Z under 'newspapers'.
+Browse or search SOLO if you are looking for printed newspapers held in the collections.

 Oxford also provides access to current online news sources, subscriptions, analytical materials, and historical newspaper archives.
 You can find some of the key databases for Commonwealth Studies below, but take a look at the new sources page of this guide for more titles.

 One of the University's busiest lending and reference libraries supports students and staff in the Social Sciences Division, offering a wide range of workspaces, printing & IT facilities, borrowing services, and research support.
 This, along with the History Faculty Library, is the key lending library for Africa-related books.

 Houses the main research and reference collections for African Studies.
 There is a selection of books on open shelves in the Charles Wendell David Reading Room with many additional items available on request for delivery from the Bodleian Storage Facility.